 I was quite fortunate with this mistake.
 Indeed, I did not lose much money.
 I only lost 25 USD in one month.
 I could have lost more if I was not lucky.
 I quickly realized that my passive index funds were much more successful than this experiment.
 The only reason I did not lose more money was that the market was very profitable this month.
 Instead of losing 25 USD, I could have made 20 USD with an S&P500 index.

 I am not saying that people should not hold any stocks directly.
 But they should hold them because they think they have value.
 And they should hold them for the long-term.
 Finally, the objective should not necessarily to beat the market.
 And, of course, this should be on some money on the side.
 It should not be a large part of the portfolio for most people.

 As you can see, I made my fair share of investing mistakes over the years.

 I wish I had realized this before.
 However, I am only in my thirties, so there is still time to use a better strategy.
 I am sure I will still make several investing mistakes in the next few years.
 And I will let you know about them on this blog, of course.
 But I am now smarter than before, and I will avoid repeating the same mistakes of the past, at least.

 The most important thing with investing mistakes is this.
 Do not repeat your mistakes.
 Learn from your mistakes.
 Making a mistake is not always a big deal.
 But doing it a second time is a big deal.
 If you learn from your mistakes, they will transform into powerful teachings.

 And most of the investing mistakes I made are typical for beginner investors.
 Hopefully, you will not make the same mistakes I did.

-If you liked reading about my investing mistakes, you would like reading about my budgeting mistakes.
+If you liked reading about my investing mistakes, you would like to read about my budgeting mistakes.